eugenetangkj/tp/docs/DeveloperGuide.md

 Assumptions: The sample data provided by InternBuddy is used, where there is a total of 7 internship entries.
 1. `view 2`

-   **Expected**: The right UI panel displays the details for the second internship entry.
+   **Expected**: The View Panel displays the details for the second internship entry.

 2. Successful viewing through the filtered internship list